Lime Kiln Point State Park

 Touring San Juan Island

-On the northwest tip of San Juan Island lies Roche Harbor, a historic seaside resort town.
-Here can be found Hotel De Haro, the states oldest continually operating hotel, in business since 1886.
+Roche Harbor is a historic seaside resort town on the northwest tip of San Juan Island.
+Here can be found Hotel De Haro, the state’s oldest continually operating hotel, in business since 1886.
 Judging by the looks of it Roche Harbor is the go-to destination for the yachting crowd.
 There is plenty of lodging and dining here, along with a general store well stocked with a variety of wines.

 While on San Juan Island you can also check out English Camp and American Camp.
 These are part of San Juan Island National Historical Park.
 Not many people know that The United States and Great Britain nearly went to war in 1859 over possession of the island.
 The only casualty of this near conflict was a pig.
 Thus the incident went down in history to be known as The Pig War.